evgenyneu/Auk/README.md

 If you are using CocoaPods add this text to your Podfile and run `pod install`.

     use_frameworks!
-    pod 'Auk', '~> 2.0'
+    pod 'Auk', '~> 2.1'

+#### Setup in Xcode 7 prior ot Xcode 7.3

+Use `2.0` library version number for both Carthage and CocoaPods.

 #### Setup in Xcode 6

-Auk is written in Swift 2.0 for Xcode 7.
+Auk is written in Swift 2.2 for Xcode 7.
 See [Swift 1.2 setup instuctions](https://github.com/evgenyneu/Auk/wiki/Setup-with-Xcode-6-and-Swift-1.2) for Xcode 6 projects.

 ## Usage